Austin Nursing Home Abuse Attorneys

 What Should I Do If I Suspect Elder Abuse?

 This can be a tricky situation.
-In order to build a case, there needs to be evidence against the perpetrator.
+In order to build a case, there must be evidence against the perpetrator.
 If the victim is your family member, concrete evidence may be slim before you decide to act.
 There are times when you should follow a certain protocol, and there are times when you need to take immediate action.

 If your elderly family member is residing in a home and there are physical injuries or you suspect that they may be in danger, call the police immediately.
 Otherwise, you can call Adult Protective Services (APS) or use the Eldercare Locator to find all the numbers you may need.